hmisonne/AWS_Design_Recoverability/README.md

 I established a SSH connection to the instance by running this command:
 ```
-ssh -i 'absolute/path/to/PrimaryKeyPair.pem' 'EC2 identifiers provided on the EC2 console while clicking on connect'
+ssh -i {absolute/path/to/PrimaryKeyPair.pem} {EC2 identifiers provided on the EC2 console while clicking on connect}
 ```
 After being connected and having mysql installed, I connected to my database by running this command:
 ```